Sprintas 75mg Tablet- 28

 How to use:

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-Sprintas 75mg Tablet is to be taken with food.
+Sprintas 75mg Tablet- 28 Tablet may be taken with or without food, but it is better to take it at a fixed time.

 How it works:

-Sprintas 75mg Tablet is a non-steroidal anti-inflammatory drug (NSAID) with anti-platelet action.
+Sprintas 75mg Tablet- 28 is a non-steroidal anti-inflammatory drug (NSAID) with anti-platelet action.
 It works by preventing platelets from sticking together which decreases the formation of harmful blood clots.
 This lowers the chance of heart attack or stroke.

 Faq for medicine: